ahmadehz/feign-composite-request/README.md

 private MultiValueMap<String, String> multiHeaders; // Multi-value headers

 ```
-If no value is specified in @Header, the field name is used as the HTTP header name.
+If no value is specified in `@Header`, the field name is used as the HTTP header name.

 Example:
 ```java